crazy-max/CwsMailBounceHandler/README.md

-CwsBounceMailHandler
+CwsMailBounceHandler
 ====================

-CwsBounceMailHandler is a PHP toolkit : (CwsBounceMailHandler and CwsBounceMailHandlerRules) forked from [PHPMailer-BMH (Bounce Mail Handler) v5.0.0rc1](http://phpmailer.codeworxtech.com) by Andy Prevost to help webmasters handle bounce-back mails in standard DSN (Delivery Status Notification, RFC-1894).
+CwsMailBounceHandler is a PHP toolkit : (CwsMailBounceHandler and CwsMailBounceHandlerRules) forked from [PHPMailer-BMH (Bounce Mail Handler) v5.0.0rc1](http://phpmailer.codeworxtech.com) by Andy Prevost to help webmasters handle bounce-back mails in standard DSN (Delivery Status Notification, RFC-1894).
 It checks your IMAP/POP3 inbox and delete all 'hard' bounced emails.
 A result var is available to process custom post-actions.